dc441905/dc441905.github.io/next-meet.md

-Our next meet will be taking place on the 25th March (Note this a Wednesday, not our normal Tuesday) at 7pm in person at [Arch Rivals](https://g.page/Archpub), turn up from 6.30pm for networking.
+Our next meet will be taking place on the 28th April at 7pm in person at [Arch Rivals](https://g.page/Archpub), turn up from 6.30pm for networking.

 Our speaker will be:

-* Dan Little with their talk "Attacking Active Directory: 103"
+*  Emma Philpott, CEO of IASME with their talk "Defence Cyber Certification (DCC) Scheme: From the Horse’s Mouth"